BradBKai/BradBKai.github.io/README.md

 <h1>Welcome!</h1>
 <p>This is the professional website for Bradley Kai.
-I'm a graduate student working on a Master's in Data Analytics at Western Governors University, Texas.</p>
+I'm a graduate student working on a Master of Science in Computer Information Systems and Business Analystics at West Texas A&M.</p>